 There’s a certain sentence that I don’t say around my friends.
-It’s a secret combination that I never say out loud, because if I do, it’s sure to unleash a tide of raised eyebrows and ‘Reaaaaaaaaaaaaaly?’s, and a whole host of half-baked justifications and excuses will tumble out of my mouth.
-Reaaaaaaaaaaaaaaly, it’s better to just keep it to myself.
+It’s a secret combination that I never say out loud, because if I do, it’s sure to unleash a tide of raised eyebrows and ‘Reaaaaaaaaaaaaally?’s, and a whole host of half-baked justifications and excuses will tumble out of my mouth.
+Reaaaaaaaaaaaaaally, it’s better to just keep it to myself.

 Are you curious?

 Do you want to know what the sentence is?

 Okay, I’ll tell you, but just you, and you can’t tell anyone else.

 I love America.